restorecommerce/handlebars-helperized/README.md

 // renderer instance without a layout but with translation options const renderer = new Renderer(tpl, null, null, opts);

-// use the renderer with arbitrary contextual data and content type const result = renderer.render({ name: 'John' }, 'application/html');
+// use the renderer with arbitrary contextual data const result = renderer.render({ name: 'John' });
 // result === '<h1>Hallo John</h1>';
 ```